Tuplanolla/dez/prototype/notes.md

 If nothing else is exported from `Maniunfold`, always export `Init`.

-There is an annoying problem, since

-* `Is.Group` requires `Supports.AdditiveGroupNotations`
-  to be able to easily write instances about groups, such that said instances are indistinguishable from structural instances,
-* `Supports.AdditiveGroupNotations` requires `Justifies.IntegerPowers`
-  to be able to define notations for repetitions and
-* `Justifies.IntegerPowers` requires `Is.Group`
-  to be able to set the context appropriately.

 ### Naming Conventions

 Operative classes are prefixed with `Has` and predicative classes with `Is`.